-Whether you’re looking to take up a new skill, hone your home bartending skills, or are simply longing for a bar-quality cocktail at home, here you’ll find our top 30 easy gin cocktails, each crafted with our award-winning London Dry Gin, to help you elevate your home sipping.
+Whether you’re looking to take up a new skill, hone your mixology skills or are simply longing for a bar-quality cocktail at home, here you’ll find our top 30 easy gin cocktails, each crafted with our award-winning London Dry Gin, to help you elevate your home sipping.

-Begin with these 30 classic gin cocktail recipes: from sparkling gin and prosecco serves to pink gin drinks and everything in between, these timeless, popular cocktails are all worth mastering.
+Begin with these 30 classic gin cocktail recipes, each perfect for the Classic Sipper.
 Looking for more ginspiration?
-In our cocktail book, SIP, we celebrate the beauty in simplicity with 100 gin cocktails, each with just 3 ingredients.
+In our cocktail book SIP, we celebrate the beauty in simplicity with 100 gin cocktails, each with just 3 ingredients.
 You can also find a whole host of cocktail inspiration on our online cocktail library.

 1. GIN & TONIC